passcod/caretaker/index.markdown

 - It does not concern itself with copyright, licensing, patents, or other such legal concerns.
 - It is not itself a tool or product.

+Additionally, anything written in this document can be overriden, added on to, or discarded by a project's own rules.
+(If sufficient differences occur, it is encouraged that the project instead codifies their own model and doesn't use the “Caretaker” name, to avoid confusion.)

 ## Audience